getcoding-ca/handbook/docs/how-to-coach-101.md

 - Before their first session, students are asked to install VSCode, create a github account and think about their project

 ## The student should always be working on a project
-For example, to learn HTML/CSS/js, they will be building a simple web app.
+For example, to learn HTML/CSS/JS, they will be building a simple web app.
 The student selects the project; you control the scope and guide them.
 You can use the project as the curriculum.
-Start from the simple things (h1, div, etc.) to more complex parts (javascript) of the project.
-Check out the #projects channel in slack to see some examples.
+Start from the simple things (h1, div, etc.) to more complex parts (javascript).

+Check out the #projects channel in slack to see some examples of what other students are doing.

 ## Your first session probably looks like this:
 - Intro